Ananya2001-an/java-practice/src/notes.md

 - `<strbuild>.toString()`

 - `Arrays.sort(<array>)` - sorts the array in ascending order.
 - `Arrays.binarySearch(<array>, ele)` - searches for an element in the array and returns the index of the element if found else returns a negative value.
+Can also pass start and end index like this: **Arrays.binarySearch(<array>, low, high+1, target)**.
+If value not present in that part of the array it may give negative value but not -1.
 - `Arrays.asList(<array>)` - will treat array as list. eg; Arrays.asList(1,2,3); Just a List not arraylist. whatever changes made to this list will reflect on original array.
 Can create a new ArrayList from this array saying new ArrayList<>(Arrays.asList(arr));
 - `Arrays.fill(<array>, value)` - fills array with given value.
 - `Arrays.toString(<array>)` - to print array to screen.